Part 2. How to Manage Your Infrastructure as Code

 Example: Deploy an EC2 Instance Using Ansible

-If you don’t have a server you can use, this section will show you how to deploy an EC2 instance using Ansible.
+To be able to use configuration management, the first thing you need is a server.
+This section will show you how to deploy an EC2 instance using Ansible.
 Note that deploying and managing servers (hardware) is not really what configuration management tools were designed to do—later in this blog post, you’ll see how provisioning tools are typically a better fit for this task—but for spinning up a single server for learning and testing, Ansible is good enough.

 Create a new folder called ansible: